 Mcphy inaugurates its plant in Grenoble

-The company is preparing its transition to an industrial scale with a site that gathers the headquarters, R&D and a refuelling stations production plant.
+McPhy is preparing its transition to an industrial scale with a site in Grenoble that gathers the headquarters, R&D and a refuelling stations production plant.

 This new plant of more than 4,000 m2 brings together all the activities dedicated to hydrogen mobility and refuelling stations: research and innovation, engineering, production and support functions.
 As it is already operational, McPhy will be able to increase its annual production capacity sevenfold, from the 20 refuelling stations currently produced to 150 units.
 When the plant reaches full capacity, it will generate more than 100 direct jobs.